THERE ARE A FEW truths about motivation:

 According to the theory, attribution can be either internal (when individuals attribute performance to ability and effort) or external (when individuals attribute performance to luck and task difficulty).
 Individuals’ ability to control outcomes is also an important factor in this theory.

 What can you do?
-It is important to make your child aware that effort is the main predictor of success, and that he/she can control his/her performance.
-This involves assisting your child to assess the internal causes of his/her failures.
+It is important to make your child aware that effort is the main predictor of success, and that she can control her performance.
+This involves assisting your child to assess the internal causes of her failures.

-Explain to your child that his/her actions are the greatest determinants of success.
-Explain to him/her that practising an activity consistently will eventually lead to the desired outcomes.
+Explain to your child that her actions are the greatest determinants of success.
+Explain to her that practising an activity consistently will eventually lead to the desired outcomes.
 Brainstorm with your child to identify strategies that may help.
 Keep in mind that different strategies can lead to the same goal.
-Let him/her participate in coming up with potential solutions.
+Let her participate in coming up with potential solutions.

-For instance, if your child has language acquisition problems, help him/her understand that reading for even ten minutes a day can be a great help.
-Take your child to the library and let him/her decide which books he/she would like to read – comic books, historical books, ghost stories.
+For instance, if your child has language acquisition problems, help her understand that reading for even ten minutes a day can be a great help.
+Take your child to the library and let her decide which books she would like to read – comic books, historical books, ghost stories.
 If your child is creative, pick a DIY book or a cookery book for children.
+Adopting growth mindset parenting can do wonders for your child’s motivation.

 There are numerous examples of how highly successful personalities met much failure before finally succeeding.
 Who does your child admire?
 Find out about how they overcame failures (learning from their mistakes, trying over and over again, asking for help) and share the information with your child.